MSFWDEVELOPMENT/MSFW-Hud/README.md

-# MOWGLIUwU PVP HUD
+# UwU PVP HUD

 # Free PVP Hud for FiveM

-## steps to install MOWGLIUwU hud for your PvP server
+## steps to install UwU hud for your PvP server

  # step 1 - drag and drop this script in your resources folder

- # step 2 - ensure it in your server.cfg by mowgliuwu hud
+ # step 2 - ensure it in your server.cfg by UwU hud

  # step 3 - restart your server